 If in doubt, take them to a vet, and offer flavorsome foods like mealworms to spike their appetite where you can.

-I am a practiced pet owner with decades of experience owning a number of different pets.
-I am also the main writer and chief editor here at Pet Educate; a site I created to share everything I’ve learned about pet ownership over the years and my extensive research along the way.
+I am an experienced pet owner with decades of experience owning a number of different pets, from traditional pets like dogs and cats, to the more exotic like reptiles and rodents.
+I currently own a Cockapoo (pictured) called Bailey.
+I am also the main writer and chief editor here at Pet Educate; a site dedicated to sharing evidence-based insights and guidance, based on my vast pet ownership knowledge, experience, and extensive research.